 Point of Know Return – Kansas

 A DC movie wouldn’t be complete without nostalgia-evoking musical additions.
-In the case of The Suicide Squad soundtrack, music editors added Kansas’ ‘Point of Know Return.’
 This song plays as the members of Task Force X (who are really just a bunch of supervillains trying to save the world, so they don’t die themselves) are meeting with a possible ally as they try to dismantle the evil “Project Starfish.”

 Sola – Jessie Reyez

 Jessie Reyez’ ‘Sola’ plays as Task Force X is forced to bond on a long, tiresome bus ride.
 The song features yearning vocals delivered in Spanish with a heart-breaking message.
-The tune’s message about love and loss pairs well with one of the over-arching themes of The Suicide Squad focusing on pain of the individual members of Task Force X and how that shaped them into the complicated villains the viewers get to know as the film unfolds.
+The tune’s message about love and loss pairs well with one of the movie’s over-arching themes.

 Related: Hit the road with the best song about traveling.